Wednesday, July 25, 2012

 .

 Finally, she does ‘It Might As Well Be Spring,’ a tried and true jazz standard.
 Not everyone can do this tune well, because it’s such a jazz staple that it’s hard for a singer to put their personal stamp on it, and whenever they try, they either over sing or under sing the tune.
 But Rita swings through it effortlessly and makes it her own.
-Even King Pleasure would smile at her rendition.
+King Pleasure himself would smile at her rendition.

 .